benessilfie/essilfiequansah/README.md

-# Ofori-Quansah, Ess Benjamin :smile:
+# Ofori-Quansah, Es Benjamin :smile:

 Hi there, my name is Essilfie, a software developer interested in entrepreneuship, product management and public speaking.